Pallet: Wood

-Plastic pallet
+Plastic

 Plastic pallets are often made of new HDPE or recycled PET (drink bottles).
 They are usually extremely durable, lasting for a hundred trips or more, and resist weathering, rot, chemicals and corrosion.
 The benefits of plastic pallets over wood pallets include the ability to be easily sanitized, resistance to odor, fire retardancy, longer service life span, durability and better product protection, non-splintering, and lighter weight, thus saving on transportation and labor costs and making them safer and more environmentally friendly.
 They often stack.
 Plastic pallets are exempt by inspection for biosafety concerns, and easily sanitize for international shipping.
 HDPE is impervious to most acids, and toxic chemicals clean from them more easily.
 Some plastic pallets can collapse from plastic creep if used to store heavy loads for long periods.
 Plastic pallets cannot easily be repaired, and can be ten times as expensive as hardwood, so they are often used by logistics service providers who can profit from their durability and stackability.
-The large supply chains have increased the use of plastic pallets as many organisations seek to reduce costs through waste, transport and health & safety.
+The large supply chains have increased the use of plastic pallets as many organisations seek to reduce costs through waste, transport, and health and safety.
 Pallets and dollies can be combined (for example the Pally), eliminating pallet instability and the need for additional lifting equipment along with creating valuable space in busy operating environments.
 They also deliver significant time and cost savings by reducing supply chain handling.
 Plastics' reusability has contributed to an increase in usage of plastic pallets.

 Plastic pallets are produced and used widely in the U.S. and Europe, spurred by the adoption of the ISPM 15.
 A full comparison of wood vs plastic can be made by a life cycle analysis.
 Plastic pallets can cost 10 times as much as hardwood pallets and even more expensive compared to cheap expendable softwood pallets.
 RFID chips can be molded into the pallets to monitor locations and track inventory.

 There are six main types of plastic processes that are used to manufacture pallets: